AlbertoPdRF/tisn.app/README.md

 ### Back end (or API)

+Before starting, rename the `.env-template` file on the `api` folder to `.env` and fill it following these instructions:

+- DB_URL: we recommend signing up on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/) using the free tier
+- JWT_SECRET: can be any string
+- CLOUDINARY_CLOUD_NAME: you can sign up on [Cloudinary](https://cloudinary.com/) using the free tier, however this key and the two below are only necessary if you want to upload files
+- CLOUDINARY_API_KEY: same as above
+- CLOUDINARY_API_SECRET: same as above
+- SENDGRID_API_KEY: you can sign up on [SendGrid](https://sendgrid.com/) using the free tier, however this key is only necessary if you want to send emails, which by default are logged to the console in development mode
+- BASE_CLIENT_URL: should be `http://localhost:3000` unless you change the port on which the client runs

-Install all the dependencies and launch the back end executing the following commands from the repository's root folder:
+Once that's done, you can install all the dependencies and launch the back end executing the following commands from the repository's root folder:

 ```bash
 cd api